MaikuB/flutter_local_notifications/flutter_local_notifications_web/README.md

 - **No repeating notifications**: `periodicallyShow()` and `periodicallyShowWithDuration()` are not supported and will throw `UnsupportedError`.
 - **Permission must be user-initiated**: You can only request notification permissions in response to a user action (like a button click).
 - **Custom vibration on mobile**: Browsers on Android do not support custom vibration patterns.
+- **Notification ID behavior**: The web implementation uses the browser's `tag` field to store notification IDs.
+Showing a notification with the same ID will replace the previous one, matching the behavior on other platforms.

 ## Notes